simonplend/workshop-node-validation-essentials/workshop/03-generated-schema-types/README.md

 };
 ```

-This gives you the same type and static type checking behaviour that `json-schema-to-ts` provides, but with the added bonus of schema generation.
+This gives you the same type and static type checking behaviour that `json-schema-to-ts`
+provides, but with schema generation built in as well.

 ## ⏭️ Next part